- Director de Núcleo Milenio: Experiencias de los Estudiantes de la Educación superior en Chile

 Publicaciones destacadas:

 - Olivares, R., & González, C. (2019).
-Undergraduate research or research-based courses: Which is most beneficial for science students?
-Research in Science Education.
-49(1): 91 – 107.
+Undergraduate research or research-based courses: Which is most beneficial for science students?.
+Research in Science Education, 49(1), 91-107.

 - Hongbiao, Y. & González, C. (2018).
 Undergraduate students’ approaches to studying and perceptions of learning context: A comparison between China and Chile.
 Higher Education Research & Development.
 37(7), 1530 – 1544.

-- Olivares, R. & González, C. (2018).
-Biology and medicine students’ experience of the relationship between teaching and research.
-Higher Education.
-76(5), 849 – 864.
+- Olivares-Donoso, R., & Gonzalez, C. (2018).
+Biology and medicine students’ experiences of the relationship between teaching and research.
+Higher Education, 76(5), 849-864.

 - Marchant.
 J., González, C. & Fauré, J. (2018) The impact of a university teaching development programme on student approaches to studying and learning experience: evidence from Chile.
 Assessment & Evaluation in Higher Education.
 43(5), 597 – 709.

-- Sandoval.
-A., González, C., Alarcón, R., Pichara, K. & Montenegro, M. (2018).
-Centralized student performance prediction based on low cost variables in an institutional context.
-The Internet & Higher Education.
-37(April), 76 – 89.
+- Sandoval, A., Gonzalez, C., Alarcon, R., Pichara, K., & Montenegro, M. (2018).
+Centralized student performance prediction in large courses based on low-cost variables in an institutional context.
+The Internet and Higher Education, 37, 76-89.